2024 Tax Rules and Tips for Easier, Cost-Effective Charitable Giving

 At a time when so many people need help, there are many benefits — tax and philanthropic — to giving back.

-No matter where you are, there's still time left to give and many worthy causes and people needing support.
+No matter how you choose to give, there are many worthy causes and people needing support.
 With some careful planning now, you can maximize the impact of your charitable giving for others and yourself.

-As for tax planning, charitable contributions may be deductible if certain requirements are met — 2024's standard deduction and charitable contribution limits among them.
-Equally important: ensuring that the charity you wish to support appears in the IRS' tax exempt organization search tool, where you will find UNICEF USA and other qualified organizations.
+Charitable contributions may be deductible if certain requirements are met — annual standard deduction and charitable contribution limits among them.
+Equally important: ensuring that the charity you wish to support appears in the IRS' tax exempt organization search tool.
+You will find UNICEF USA on that list, along with other qualified organizations.

 The IRS also offers an online tax assistant (ITA) tool that answers common questions about rules governing charitable contributions.
-As a starting point for understanding basic tax rules and requirements, the ITA is helpful.
+The ITA is helpful as a starting point for understanding basic tax rules and requirements.

 However, complex situations still require consultation with a tax professional or direct contact with the IRS.
 A financial advisor can also develop a tax-efficient strategy to maximize your charitable donations and impact.